department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is Liani and I also have some colleagues on the line observing and taking notes.
-We are creating new platform documentation, and a big part of that is readjusting the information architecture, aka info is organized and structured.
+We are creating new platform documentation, and a big part of that is readjusting the information architecture, aka how info is organized and structured.
 This session will be split into 3 parts:

-(1) a conversation about XYZ, then
+1. A conversation about XYZ, then
-(2) a short activity that'll help us do a coherence check on our experimental structure, and finally (3) we'd love to hear your thoughts on the activity.
+2. A short activity that'll help us do a coherence check on our experimental structure, and finally
+3. We'd love to hear your thoughts on the activity.

 Before we start, a few things I want to mention: